-Philadelphia J-1 Visa Immigration Lawyer
+J-1 Visa Immigration Lawyer Philadelphia

-The J-visa is popular among college-aged students looking to temporarily study abroad.
+The J-visa is popular among college-aged students aiming to temporarily study abroad.
 This visa is often called the “student exchange” visa, because it is so frequently sought by students seeking to study for one year or less at an American university.

 Once this certificate is issued to you, we are prepared to apply for the J-visa with the Department of State.
 Our Philadelphia Immigration Attorneys can represent you throughout the visa application process, and ensure that you are aware of all criteria required, such as sufficient funds, fluency in English, and medical insurance.

 Once the certification is issued and the Visa Application is complete, you will then be scheduled to appear at an American consulate in your country for the visa interview.
-Upon a successful interview, you will be issued an J-visa that you can use to travel to the United States, and embark on your exciting educational experience here.
+Upon a successful interview, you will be issued a J-visa that you can use to travel to the United States, and embark on your exciting educational experience here.
 We prepare all our clients for the interview.

 The J-visa is multifaceted.
 It can not only be used by exchange students, but also by au pairs, trainees, interns, graduate students, some diplomats, and even individuals engaged in certain temporary occupations.
 For example, if you are a foreign youth seeking to be placed with a host family in order to take care of their child, the J-visa may be appropriate for you as well.
 There is a limit on the hours you may work, and on the period you may stay.
 Allow a Philadelphia immigration attorney at our office to prepare your visa application.